 The keywords are ES (Ephemeral/Short), M (Amplify), L (Live)

 A distinct trend among young smartphone users is not just "watching videos for enjoyment," but also "creating videos as a tool for communication."
-We have summarized the characteristics of the video services used by this young generation on SNS and their information behaviors there under the following keywords.
+We have summarized the characteristics of the video services used by this younger generation on SNS and their information behaviors there under the following keywords.

-① "ES (E): Ephemeral/Short"
+① "ES (Eph: Ephemeral/Short)"

 The Rise of Ephemeral/Short Video Formats

 Various studies indicate smartphone users increasingly prefer short-form content.
 Furthermore, as risks like screenshots of email or messenger exchanges spreading widely became known, the value of "disappearing = leaving no trace" began to be recognized.
-For younger users especially, the very fact that what they share "doesn't stick around" can be a sufficient reason to actively use a service.
+For younger users especially, the very fact that what they post "doesn't stick around" can be sufficient reason to actively use a service.

 One reason for this is likely that Instagram is already widely adopted in Japan, with established connections between users, providing more "recipients" for sharing videos.
 SNS—or more broadly, communication-based internet services—exhibit network externalities (the phenomenon where the benefits derived from a service increase as the number of users grows).

-② "M (Em): Moru"
+② "M (Em): Moru" xml-ph-0000@deepl.internal

-"Moru" (to pile up) is an essential requirement for visual communication
+② "M (Em): Moru" "Moru" (to pile up) is an essential requirement for visual communication.

-We believe that "M: Moru" is an indispensable perspective for understanding the information behaviors of Japanese smartphone users, especially female users.
+We believe that "M: Moru" is an indispensable perspective for understanding the information behavior of Japanese smartphone users, especially female users.
 This survey revealed that teenage girls use an average of three (!) photo editing apps per post.

 Applying filters, adding text, decorating with emojis, stamps, or stickers...
 A single photo now undergoes diverse editing expressions, suggesting the continuation of Japan's "Moru" culture, which traces its roots back to purikura.